razvan-chirita/typescript-backend/README.md

 Endpoint urls/examples:
  - `/image/test.jpg`: gets the image with the default resolution
  - `/image/test.jpg?size=100x200`: gets the image with the specified resolution (currently not working)
- - `/status`: shows the service status
+ - `/status`: shows the service status (cache hit/cache miss/requested image missing)

 How to start:
  - clone or download